 The team of the Research Support Office supports the scientists at AWI regarding all aspects of financial, legal and administrative issues during proposal preparation and the project implementation.
 Our main tasks are:

-- Spreading information and advice on European and national funding opportunities
+- Spreading information and advice on European, national, and international funding opportunities

 - Support of proposal preparation